Honors in Community Health - University of Houston

 Recruitment and Development

-The Recruitment and Development (R&D) team provides the backbone to all HICH activities and serves as the communication link that facilitates the flow of information between the various projects within HICH and its members.
-We host HICH-wide educational workshops, socials, and a mentorship program, and we welcome and recruit prospective members of all backgrounds and majors.
+The Recruitment and Development (R&D) team is the backbone of all HICH activities and serves as the communication link between HICH projects and its members.
+We host HICH-wide general body meetings, workshops, and socials as well as a mentorship program.
+We welcome and recruit prospective members of all backgrounds and majors.

 Annual Report